By Matt Keener, president of Keener Marketing Solutions

 My theory on online recruiting is this: start by inviting people who appear to be top freelancers in their respective fields.

 After doing so, I suggest you invite at least 20 or 30 people to interview for your position.
 If you invite 25 people, I would expect at least five to accept your invitation to interview.
 You can then supplement this list with any other people who stumble upon your posting and apply.
-However, in my experience, I almost always hire someone I invited because I know they meet certain basic criteria thanks to oDesk’s filtering tools for clients.
+However, in my experience, I almost always hire someone I invited because I know they meet certain basic criteria thanks to Upwork’s filtering tools for clients.

 Stay committed & don’t get frustrated